 December 31, 2006

-Discover the source of your feelings and what your anxiety and depression are telling you.
+Discover the source of your feelings and what your painful feelings are telling you.
 Learn how attending to your feelings can keep you on track in your life.

-Our feelings are an incredible instant feedback system regarding what is good for us and what is bad for us.
+Our feelings are an incredible instant feedback system regarding what is good and right for us and what is bad and wrong for us.

 For example, our physically painful feelings let us know that something needs attending to regarding our physical body.
 If you put your hand on a hot stove, the burning feeling immediately tells you to remove your hand.
 If you didn't get the pain, you could badly your hand.
 So the instant pain is vitally important information for your wellbeing.

 The same is true of our emotional feelings.
-Our emotional feelings are triggered from both external and internal experiences.
+Our emotional feelings are triggered by both external and internal experiences.

 There are many life situations that can cause both painful and happy feelings.
 For example, the following are some of the painful or happy feelings we have in response to life.

-Loneliness - when we want to share love and no one is around or those who are around are
+- Loneliness - when we want to share love and no one is around or those who are around are closed

 Fear - of real and present danger